 Btrfs’s snapshotting is simple to use and understand.
 The snapshots will show up as normal directories under the snapshotted directory, and you can cd into it and walk around there as you would in any directory.

-By default, all snapshots are writeable in Btrfs, but you can create read-only snapshots if you so choose.
+By default, all snapshots are writeable in Btrfs, but you can create read-only snapshots if you choose so.
 Read-only snapshots are great if you are just going to take a snapshot for a backup and then delete it once the backup completes.
 Writeable snapshots are handy because you can do things such as snapshot your file system before performing a system update; if the update breaks your system, you can reboot into the snapshot and use it like your normal file system.
 When you create a new Btrfs file system, the root directory is a subvolume.
 Snapshots can only be taken of subvolumes, because a subvolume is the representation of the root of a completely different filesystem tree, and you can only snapshot a filesystem tree.

-The simplest way to think of this would be to create a subvolume for
+The simplest way to think of this would be to create a

-/home, so you could snapshot
+/home, so you could

-/home independently of each other.
+independently of each other.
 So you could run the

 following command to create a subvolume: